becoskie/portfolio/README.md

-## Project title
+# Ray Becoskie Porfolio
 Full Stack Developer Portfolio
+-

-## Link to project
+### Link to project

-Link to wprking project:
+Link to working project:
 - [heroku](https://becoskie-portfolio.herokuapp.com/)

 ## Description
 Developer portfolio built as a CMS.
 Using MYSQL to dynamically create the content.
+Full authenticated admin page used for handling the CRUD.

-## Build items
+## The Build
 - bcrypt-nodejs
 - body-parser
 - dotenv